giantswarm/docs/README.md

     <h3 id="another-section-with-more-content">Another section with more content</h3>

 This means that anchors and URLs can become quite long.
-It also means that when the healine text changes, all links to this headline also have to be updated.
+It also means that when the headline text changes, all links to this headline also have to be updated.

-To control this behaviour, the anchor ID can be edited as a suffix to the markdown headline, like in the following example:
+To control this behavior, the anchor ID can be edited as a suffix to the markdown headline, like in the following example:

     ### Another section with more content {#more}